Optimal Dose-Limited Phase Estimation without Entanglement: Dose as a Measurement Resource

 which is maximized by choosing $n\sim-1/\ln{\eta}$.

-MP and NOON state interferometers provide the same $\QFI$ when $n=m$ and are both spoiled by a single absorption.
+MP and NOON state interferometry provide the same QFI when $n=m$ and are both measurements spoiled by a single absorption.
 However, the dose from a MP measurement is limited: there can be no more than a one absorption.
-As a result, MP measurements can be more dose efficient.
-For optimal $m$, $\xiMP/\xiQL\gtrsim 0.65$, and in general $J=4m^2\eta^m$ and $d=\sum_{k=0}^{m-1}\eta^k$ so
+As a result, MP measurements are more dose efficient.
+For optimal $m$, $\xiMP/\xiQL\gtrsim 0.65$.
+In general $J=4m^2\eta^m|\alpha|^2$ and $d=\sum_{k=0}^{m-1}\eta^k|\alpha|^2$, so

-While a MP interferometer does not fully achieve the quantum limit, the simplicity of the scheme may make it the practical choice in many applications.
+While a MP interferometer does not fully achieve the quantum limit, the simplicity of the scheme may make it a practical choice in many applications.

-The expected number of particles in a pure single mode Gaussian state is $\mean{n}=\alpha^2+\sinh^2(r)$ where $\alpha$ is the displacement parameter and $r$ is the squeezing parameter (measured in dB, the squeezing is $20\ln{r}/10$).
+Finally, the expected number of particles in a pure single mode squeezed Gaussian state is $\mean{n}=\alpha^2+\sinh^2(r)$ where $\alpha$ is the displacement parameter and $r$ is the squeezing parameter (measured in dB, the squeezing is $20\ln{r}/10$).
 The number of particles contributing to the squeezing is $\nsq=\sinh^2(r)$.
 If $\mean{n}\gg\nsq$, then \cite{Birchall2017}

 When $\nsq$ is large, the denominator approaches $1-\eta$ and this measurement saturates the quantum limit for dose efficiency.